 Reading is taught at Park Lane in the following ways:

 Whole Class Reading

-Whole class reading incorporates the strategies of modelled expressive reading, echo reading, repeated re-reading, skilled questioning, challenging text selection and modelling comprehension skills.
+Across the whole school, whole class reading incorporates the strategies of modelled expressive reading, echo reading, repeated re-reading, skilled questioning, challenging text selection and modelling comprehension skills.
 It develops a focus on developing a range of reading strategies and fluency such as vocabulary knowledge in context, inference, prediction, explaination, retrieval and summarising.
 These are all interlinked throughout a period of planned teaching around a key text that is being taught.

 Reading 1:1, alone, with a staff member or with a partner.
 This helps to develop our reading stamina and fluency.

 A teacher reads and discusses a text with the whole class, demonstrating how to be a good reader.

 About 6 children, grouped by reading ability, read aloud from the same book at the same time whilst the teacher listens in and draws out teaching points.
 The level of this text is more challenging to enable direct teaching opporunites.